ErfanSharifi/Jupyter-Messenger/README.md

 # Jupyter-Messenger
-it is about the messenger application with python and design with Tkinter i will be happy if you shre your ideas with me for develop this application. for run this code you needed to instal tkinter library.with this command: pip install thinter
+it is about the messenger application with python and designing with Tkinter i will be happy if you shre your ideas with me for develop this application. for run this code you needed to instal tkinter library.with this command: pip install thinter